 Different classes can perform different methods.
 Here are a few expressions to try out.
 Type each one into IRB.

 What do you expect will happen if we ask

 "Mississippi" if it is

 even??
 Try it:

-If you weren’t typing out every expression, then you’re doing this wrong.
+If you weren’t typing out every expression in a REPL, then you’re doing this wrong.
 If you’re just reading, you won’t be successful at learning programming; you have to do in order to build up some muscle memory.
 Practice is crucial.